-Referrals to ATR must come from a provider who is working with the individual on their recovery from substance use disorder and plans to work with the individual for the entire 4-6 months that they are in the ATR program.
-The ATR Coordinator works with the individual in collaboration with the referring provider.
-The referral should not be made to ATR until the referring provider has worked with the individual long enough to have a good understanding of the individual’s needs and possible recovery support services they would benefit from receiving through ATR.
+Referrals to ATR must come from a provider who is working with the individual on their recovery from substance use disorder and plans to work with the individual for the entire 6 months that they are in the ATR program.
+The ATR Coordinator works with the individual in collaboration with the referring provider throughout the 6-month program.
+The referral should not be made to ATR until the referring provider has worked with the individual long enough to have a good understanding of the individual’s level of motivation, what his/her needs are, and which ATR services would benefit the individual.

 Follow these steps to refer an individual to ATR

 If the individual meets the eligibility criteria, fax the completed Referral Form, as well as a recent bio-psych-social assessment, to your local ATR Coordination office.
 To protect participant confidentiality, emails with identifying information are not permissible.
 For locations and contact information, please visit our Contact Us page.
 If you are not a treatment provider or do not have a bio-psych-social assessment to send with the referral, please fill out the second page of the Referral Form to provide additional information.

 The ATR Coordination office will contact the participant to discuss the next steps for an intake appointment.

 The following considerations should be made when making a referral to ATR

 Individual is committed to his/her recovery and changing his/her life.

 Individual wants to take advantage of a variety of recovery support services to transition to a more independent and healthier lifestyle.